 The chemical process industries require a ton of exact and accurate mixing.
 The success of mixing can make or break production.
-When applications do not have accurate mixing, it lowers the process development, the yields of production, and impacts the bottom line.
-The industry is looking to also reduce energy requirements and find static mixers that can give the best mixing while impacting efficiency.
+When applications do not have accurate mixing it lowers the process development, decreases the yields of production, and negatively impacts the bottom line.
+The industry is looking to also reduce energy requirements and find static mixers that can give the best mixing while improving efficiency.

 The most common mixing apparatus is the agitated tank, which is used to accomplish a diverse array of process objectives.
 The agitators use rotating impellers to produce flow in the material to be mixed.
 On the other hand, static mixers consist of stationary elements that are placed in a conduit to obstruct and direct the flow that is driven by another device, usually a pump.
 These stationary elements induce motion in the flowing fluid that is a function of element design and vary according to flow regime and process objectives.

 Static Mixers are best when they are used for continuous processes.
 The biggest competition to static mixers is stirred tanks.
 However, in order to meet the requirements, we discussed above in the chemical process industry static mixers outshine the competition.

 Static Mixers can mix within minutes whereas a tank can take several hours or days in some instances.
 For products that degrade over time tanks are not the optimum choice, making static mixers a high-demand product.
 Also, the blending of materials throughout a tank takes more time.
 Thus, making it difficult to achieve a good blend when rapid mixing is a requirement.

 Rapid mixing is important when reactions are being carried out.
 Static mixers can meet the needs and achieve blending in seconds when possible.
 This speed is a huge determining factor for the chemical process industry.